-a new play for 3 actors
+a drama/comedy for 3 actors

 "4000 Days" had its World Premiere at London's Park Theatre